bhartiy/learnsellacious/pages/36.marketplace/16.product-and-shipping-scope/docs.md

 ![](Screenshot%202020-05-16%20at%207.03.27%20PM%20%281%29.png)

 Creating shipping rules for slots is the most important step in this case.
 Delivery shipping rules can be created only when you choose the shipping scope.
+**Add to slots** here means this rates will be added into slot rate of that day/hour.
+For example your **flat rate** is $10 and **same day rate** is $20, if you enable add to slot rate your shipping for same day slot will be $30.If not enabled, rate for same day will be $20 and in calendar todays date will be disabled.

 ![](Screenshot%202020-05-16%20at%207.54.41%20PM.png)